LCC-CIT/CS295N-CourseMaterials/Labs/Lab02/Lab2Instructions_CS295N.md

 1. Send a PR (Pull Request) to your lab partner asking them to review your code.

-   After you have gotten a code review and revised your code as needed, you can merge it into the master branch, but keep the lab branch, don't delete it.
+   After you have gotten a code review and revised your code as needed, you can merge it into the main branch, but keep the lab branch, don't delete it.

 2. You should receive a PR from your lab partner and review their code using this [Code Review Guide](../CodeReviewGuide.html).